hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/menu_switch.rst

    :align: right
    :alt: Menu Switch Node.

-A *Menu Switch* node outputs one of its inputs depending on a menu selection.
+The *Menu Switch* node outputs one of its inputs depending on a menu selection.
 Only the input that is passed through the node is computed.

 The available menu entries are defined by the user.
 Menu items can be